 On June 9, 2005, we closed a transaction involving a series of related agreements providing for the financing of the clinical development of XL784, XL647 and XL999.
-Pursuant to the agreements, Symphony Evolution, Inc. (SEI) has agreed to invest up to \$80.0 million to fund the clinical development of our product candidates XL784, XL647 and XL999, and we have licensed to SEI our intellectual property rights related to these product candidates.
-SEI is a wholly owned subsidiary of Symphony Evolution Holdings LLC (Holdings), which provided \$40.0 million in funding to SEI at closing.
+Pursuant to the agreements, SEI and its investors have invested \$80.0 million to fund the clinical development of our product candidates XL784, XL647 and XL999, and we have licensed to SEI our intellectual property rights related to these product candidates.
+SEI is a wholly owned subsidiary of Symphony Evolution Holdings LLC (Holdings), which provided \$40.0 million in funding to SEI at closing and an additional \$40.0 million on June 9, 2006.
+We continue to be primarily responsible for the development of XL784, XL647 and XL999 in accordance with specified development plans and related development budgets.